 Join those groups and befriend the members.
 Don’t outright ask people to share the locations of places they’ve explored.
 First, become an active member of the group.
 Comment on posts, share photos/videos, and post relevant information to the group.
 Give some sort of value to the group first before you ask for anything in return.

 Once you’re friends with some of the members of the group, then you can ask if they can share location information with you.
 Or if you can join them in their next exploration adventure.
 Leverage your contacts and you’re bound to find someone who will share with you exactly what you’re searching for.
 You can also check out some urban exploration apps that might be useful.

 There you have it, the many methods I use to find abandoned places near me to explore.
 No other blog on the internet has this kind of information posted for free to their readers.
 At least none that I know of.

 I don’t know if it’s because they’re trying to keep new urban explorers from learning about urbex because they think UE is some kind of secret underground hobby.
 I rarely see other urban explorers share this kind of information.
 That’s why I decided to write this incredibly long and detailed post.

 I really hope you found this article useful and it’s helped you find your first, or next, abandoned building to explore.
 If I could ask you for a quick favor in return, please share this article with your friends or anyone else that may be new to urban exploration.

 I think this article can be considered the ‘Ultime Guide’ when it comes to finding abandoned buildings for new and even experienced urban explorers/photographers.
 So if it’s not too much trouble, please share the link to this article on social media or with anyone that you think might find it useful.

 Thank you for reading! 🙂

 P.S.
-If you know of any more methods I can use to find abandoned places near me, please leave them in the comments below!
+If you know of any more methods I can use to find abandoned places, please leave them in the comments below!
 I’ll be sure to share them with everybody in my next blog post.